opengeospatial/OGC-Web-API-Guidelines/README.md

 ### Principle #4 – Construct consistent URIs

 Great Web APIs look like they were designed by a single team.
 The most obvious properties of an API are the access paths and the URL templates which define them.
 Therefore, OGC conventions for the construction of access path templates are essential.
-Some of these templates are emerging though the Web Feature Service 3.0 efforts.
 Before creating a new URI scheme, the SWG should follow and build on existing OGC approaches that have proven to work.
 If the SWG is creating a URI scheme, please explain the URI pattern.

 The API URI pattern should be documented, formalized, explained.

 One existing approach in the OGC is the following (simplified):

-For resource types that consist of a collection of resources, the pattern at the end of the URI path is as follows where `resourceType` is in plural:
+For resource types that consist of a collection of resources, the pattern at the end of the URI path is as follows where `resourceType` is plural:

     .../{resourceType}/{resourceId}